J-CF-Leung/Study_Vault/Physics/IB Physics/Topics in Classical Mechanics.md

 - _Rod_ with radius $a$: $I_1=I_2=Ma^2/4+Ml^2/12$

 ## Free precession
+>[!quote]
+>“To those who study the progress of exact science, the common spinning-top is a symbol of the labours and the perplexities of men.”
+>-James Clerk Maxwell
 - Suppose the body is _isolated_:
 $$\bm{F}=\bm{G}=\bm{0}$$
 - The _angular momentum is constant_